zakkolar/plympton-codes/source/index.html.md

 ---
 title: Plympton Codes
 ---
 # Plympton Codes

 We live in a world surrounded by technology.
 And we know that whatever field our students choose to go into as adults, their ability to succeed will increasingly hinge on understanding how technology works.
-But only a tiny fraction of us are learning computer science, and fewer students are studying it than a decade ago.

 To prepare students for the future, every class at Plympton is participating in a coding activity during the week of December 10-14.

 ## Why Computer Science?